How to Minimise Business Disruption from Coronavirus Outbreak

 Working from home can, therefore, be a strategic initiative for your business rather than just a tactical one.
 Investing in Work-from-home technology at this time will therefore yield results for your business for many years to come long after the economy rebounds.

 At Rocket Domains, we are committed to providing our customers and partners with world-class tools and support to work from home and thrive online.

-G Suite already powers millions of businesses world-wide and includes custom business email, Docs (word processing, real time co-editing), Sheets (online spreadsheets), Drive (cloud storage, sharing, access management), shareable Calendar (online scheduling, resource management), Hangouts (online meetings, conferencing, team messaging), Currents (meaningful company wide discussions), Online Surveys and Forms, Site Building Tools, App Scripts (extending G Suite capabilities), Keep (capture ideas), Jamboard (collaborative whiteboard), Cloud Search, Advanced Management (users, devices, data, access), and insights on adoption, work patterns and collaboration.
+Workspace, formerly G Suite, already powers millions of businesses world-wide and includes custom business email, Docs (word processing, real time co-editing), Sheets (online spreadsheets), Drive (cloud storage, sharing, access management), shareable Calendar (online scheduling, resource management), Hangouts (online meetings, conferencing, team messaging), Currents (meaningful company wide discussions), Online Surveys and Forms, Site Building Tools, App Scripts (extending G Suite capabilities), Keep (capture ideas), Jamboard (collaborative whiteboard), Cloud Search, Advanced Management (users, devices, data, access), and insights on adoption, work patterns and collaboration.

 G Suite pricing starts as low as $6 per user per month for Basic edition, $12 per user per month for Business edition, and $25 per user per month for Enterprise edition.

 Starting this week, in view of the Corona Virus crisis, we will begin rolling out free access to G Suite advanced Hangouts Meet video-conferencing capabilities to all G Suite and G Suite for Education customers world-wide.
 This means that the following features, which are normally only available to Google Enterprise customers, will become available to all G Suite users globally for free:

 - Larger meetings, for up to 250 participants per call